wdalmut/simple-mvc/README.md

 ## Goals

  * PHPUnit
- * All class must be less than 100 lines of code
+ * All classes must be less than 100 lines of code

 ## Example